 - A separate power outlet for each 24ch section should be provided beneath the console.
-Power leads included are unterminated at the supply end to facilitate each user's preferred connection method. - An additional power outlet will be needed to power the Fusion section. - Each power outlet provided should be able to be switched and must be protected by a fuse. - It is recommended that there be provision for all supply outlets to be switched concurrently so that the console can be switched on or off by a single action.
+Power leads included are unterminated at the supply end to facilitate each user's preferred connection method. - Each power outlet provided should be able to be switched and must be protected by a fuse. - It is recommended that there be provision for all supply outlets to be switched concurrently so that the console can be switched on or off by a single action.